Marietta College Human Subjects Committee

 HSC approval is generally not required for classroom demonstration projects, provided that the demonstration does not involve risks to the subjects.
 It is the instructor’s responsibility to determine whether risk is involved in a demonstration project.
 If the instructor is unsure of the level of risk that may be involved, advice from the HSC should be sought.

 Researchers should review the criteria presented in the Proposal Form to determine if they should submit a proposal for a long or short review.
-Proposals will be reviewed at bi-weekly meetings of the HSC committee.
 Depending when a proposal is received, researchers should expect to wait no more than two weeks for a decision from the committee.

 The committee feels it is necessary for all researchers to submit a certificate of